Intervention/docs/image/v3/modifying-images/drawing.md

 > public Image::drawEllipse(int $x, int $y, Closure|Ellipse $init): ImageInterface

 Draw a colored ellipse on the current image with its center position at the **x, y** coordinates.
-Define the overall appearance of the shape by passing a **init** callback as an optional parameter.
+Define the overall appearance of the shape by passing a **init** callback or a ellipse objeect as a third parameter.

 #### Parameters